Home» Gadgets» Mobiles» Best Mobiles in Nepal» Best Phones Under 30000 in Nepal (February 2026 Updated)

 Thoughts on CMF Phone 1

 The performance with the MediaTek Dimensity 7300 is next level.
-This silicon powers phones like the Redmi Note 14 Pro, and the CMF Phone 2 Pro (successor to this phone); both of which are among the best phones under Rs.
-40,000.
+This silicon powers phones, such as the CMF Phone 2 Pro (successor to this phone), which is the best phone under Rs 40,000.
 So, I am not exaggerating when I say the performance is next level!

 The rest of the specs are solid as well.
 What feels a bit out of place with this phone is the lack of a secondary camera — a functional one, at least.
 Maybe that’s why the company overcompensated for it in the follow-up phone.